jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

     * They store data in a sequential linear collection
     * They have a **fixed** size
-    * They have fewer built in methods
+    * They have fewer built in functions

 .. list-table:: Lists & Arrays
     :header-rows: 1